ansien/ECS/README.md

     }
 }

+// Attach the created system to the ECS ECS.attachSystem(TestSystem);

 // Create an entity with a component const testEntity = ECS.createEntity(new TestComponent(2));

-// Attach the system to the engine and run the update loop ECS.attachSystem(TestSystem);
+// Start the update loop
 setInterval(() => ECS.update(deltaTime), 1000);
 ```